Four seasons of Grand Marais

 For more, see Hiking the North Shore

-The last big festival is Moose Madness, over the Minnesota school break on the third weekend of October.
+Over the Minnesota school break on the third weekend of October, the town holds the Moose Madness Family Festival.
 After that, hotel rates drop, and there's another one or two weeks of good hiking before the firearm deer season starts.

 © Beth Gauper